Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 First, follow the arrows to this walkway that leads you down the stairs to cross under the train tracks.

-Stairs Leading Down to Cross the Railroad Tracks in La Pola de GordónStairs Leading Down to Cross Under the Railroad Tracks in La Pola de Gordón
+Stairs Leading Down to Cross Under the Railroad Tracks in La Pola de GordónStairs Leading Down to Cross Under the Railroad Tracks in La Pola de Gordón

 Turn to the right to stay on the Camino and cross the Río Bernesga on a bridge after 8 kilometers.
-After the bridge, turn to your left to stay on the Camino.

 Cross the Bridge Over the Río BernesgaCross the Bridge Over the Río Bernesga